Skip to main content

 Beyond the macromechanical role in absorption, the specific fatty acid composition of the diet has subtle yet significant effects on the endocrine milieu.
 The membrane of every cell in the body, including the Leydig cells of the testes and target cells for androgen action, is a phospholipid bilayer.

-The fluidity and function of these membranes are dictated by the incorporated into them.
+The fluidity and function of these membranes are dictated by the fatty acids incorporated into them.
 Diets rich in Omega-3 fatty acids, like EPA and DHA, can increase membrane fluidity and influence the function of embedded receptors and signaling proteins.
 This can translate to improved cellular sensitivity to hormones.

 The relationship with saturated fatty acids (SFAs) is complex.
 Some cross-sectional data suggest that isocaloric replacement of protein with SFAs is associated with marginally higher total testosterone and SHBG levels.
 The proposed mechanism may relate to cholesterol availability for steroidogenesis or effects on hepatic SHBG synthesis.